Why is My WordPress Admin So Slow? Causes & Top Fixes

 Other Potential Causes

-No Caching Plugin in Place: Caching plugins act like memory banks for your website, storing frequently accessed data.
-Without one in your WordPress admin, the system has to constantly re-fetch information for each action.
-This repetitive process can lead to a sluggish admin experience, especially when navigating menus or editing content.
+Caching plugins act like memory banks for your website. it stores frequently accessed data.
+Without one, the system has to constantly re-fetch information for each action.
+This repetitive process can lead to a slow admin experience.

 Install a Caching plugin in your Dashboard